 HVAC emergency in Chicago?
 Call Bernie's Heating & A/C Service now!
 Same-day service available for all heating and cooling emergencies.

 Last October we got a call from a guy in Albany Park.
 His furnace died the first cold night of the year.
 Turns out he hadnt had it serviced in 5 years.
 Igniter was shot.
-Could of been prevented with a simple tune-up.
+Could have been prevented with a simple tune-up.

 April-May (Before Cooling Season)